mautic/mautic-documentation/pages/09.contacts/04.manage-fields/docs.en.md

 ![Contact List](contact-list.png)

-2. Change some columns and save.
+2. Customize your columns by selecting the differet fields according to your needs.
+You can use the search bar to search for fields.
-3. Go to Contacts and check if your changes were applied.
+3. Save and go to Contacts to check if your changes were applied.

 ![Customized Contact List](customize.png)